-- 503.1 The Department may conduct an inspection of an activity regulated under this chapter, including emergency work that may otherwise be exempt, to ensure compliance with this chapter. - 503.2 The Department may require a change to an approved plan if the Department determines that a discrepancy between site conditions and the approved plan makes the planthe plan is inadequate to comply with the requirements of this chapter. - 503.3 A person may not change an approved plan or its implementation without Department approval, as follows:
+- 503.1 The Department may conduct an inspection of an activity regulated under this chapter, including emergency work that may otherwise be exempt, to ensure compliance with this chapter. - 503.2 The Department may require a change to an approved plan if the Department determines that a discrepancy between site conditions and the approved plan makes the plan inadequate to comply with the requirements of this chapter. - 503.3 A person may not change an approved plan or its implementation without Department approval, as follows: - (a) If the change is substantial, the person shall resubmit the revised plan to the Department for approval in accordance with this chapter; and

-(a) If the change is substantial, the person shall resubmit the revised plan to the Department for approval in accordance with this chapter; and (b) If the change is not substantial, the person may secure written approval from the Department in the field or at the Department's office.
-503.4 change e purposes of this chapter, a substantial change in an approved plan is a e in design, specification, construction, operation, or maintenance , that the tment determines: (a) May result in a failure to comply with a requirement of this chapter; or (b) Has a significant effect on the discharge of pollutants to the District's waters.
-503.5 The Department may require an additional inspection at a particular stage construction by specifying that requirement in: (a) The approved plan; (b) The preconstruction pre-construction inspection report; or (c) The Department's report of the preconstruction pre-construction meeting.
+(b) If the change is not substantial, the person may secure written approval from the Department in the field or at the Department's office.
+503.4 For the purposes of this chapter, a substantial change in an approved plan is a change in design, specification, construction, operation, or maintenance that the Department determines: May result in a failure to comply with a requirement of this chapter; or (a) (b) Has a significant effect on the discharge of pollutants to the District's waters.
+503.5 The Department may require an additional inspection at a particular stage of construction by specifying that requirement in: (a) The approved plan; The preconstruction inspection report; or (b) (c) The Department's report of the preconstruction meeting.
 503.6 No person may proceed with work past a stage of construction that the Department has identified as requiring an inspection unless: (a) The Department's inspector has issued an "approved" or "passed" report; (b) The Department has approved a plan modification that eliminates the inspection requirement; or (c) The Department otherwise eliminates or modifies the inspection requirement in writing.
-503.7 A person shall communicate with the Department: (a) In order to schedule a preconstruction meeting or field visit before commencement of a landdisturbing activity, contact the Department at least three (3) business days before the start of the land- disturbing activity; (b) In order to schedule a preconstruction inspection before beginning construction of a Best Management Practice (BMP), contact the

-Department at least three (3) business days before the start of the construction;
+503.7 A person shall communicate with the Department: (a) In order to schedule a preconstruction meeting or field visit before commencement of a land-disturbing activity, contact the Department at least three (3) business days before the start of the land-disturbing activity; (b) In order to schedule a preconstruction inspection before beginning construction of a Best Management Practice (BMP), contact the Department at least three (3) business days before the start of the construction;